CalianaFortin/CalianaFortin.github.io/essays/A-critical-review-of-RadGrad.md

 ## Impressions Interests Page Viewed Interest

 One of the interests I viewed was the algorithms topic.
-This thing that I noticed is that it lists all the students interested in this topic.
+The thing that I noticed is that it lists all the students interested in this topic.
 Personally I think it would better to limit the amount of students shown.

 <img class="ui centered image" src="../images/RadGrad(2)InterestsStudents.png" alt="NONE">